rasheedsaeed/rasheedsaeed/README.md

 - 👋 Hi, I’m @rasheedsaeed.
 - 👀 I’m interested in website development, scripts, and software design.
-- 🌱 I’m currently learning MySQL to become certified.
+- 🌱 I’m currently editing this.
 - 📫 How to reach me rasheedsaeed@protonmail.com.

 <!---